kmilewczyk96/Interview--Profil_Software2/README.md

 >> https://pypi.org/project/termcolor/
 >
 >> ### python-dateutil
->> To prevent 'reinventing the wheel' I used one function from this module to get all dates from given range.
+>> To avoid 'reinventing the wheel' I used one function from this module to get all dates from given range.<br>
 >> https://pypi.org/project/python-dateutil/

 >